 - Total number of employees

-The steps are complete once your company has been authenticated.
+Once your company has been authenticated, the steps are complete.
 You should then receive your DUNS number via email.
-If further validation is needed, you may be contacted by a D&B representative.
+If further validation is needed, a D&B representative may contact you.

 Your DUNS number can be found by accessing D&B’s Lookup Tool.
 There, you can search for your number using your company name and address.
-If you’ve already established a DUNS number, your profile should appear along with the option of sending your number directly to your email address.
+If you’ve already established a DUNS number, your profile should appear, with the option of sending your number directly to your email address.

-If you can’t find your number, it’s possible you might not yet have one.
+If you can’t find your number, it’s possible that you don’t yet have one.
 It’s worth noting that owning and operating a business doesn’t automatically provide you with a DUNS number.
-Keep in mind that you may have been assigned one if information is requested about your company from a lender or partner.
+Keep in mind, you may have been assigned one if information about your company is requested from a lender or partner.
 You can request one free of charge directly from the D&B Website or by speaking with a D&B representative.

-In the event your business has been closed or purchased, your DUNS number will remain the same—and it can never be altered.
+In the event your business has been closed or purchased, your DUNS number will remain the same, as it can’t be altered.
 In part, your DUNS number also has no expiration date.
-However, should you need to make changes to your profile, such as updating your address or contact information, you can request updates through the D&B’s D-U-N-S Manager form.
+That said, should you need to make changes to your profile, such as updating your address or contact information, you can request updates through D&B’s D-U-N-S Manager form.

 There is no maintenance requirement for your DUNS number that involves the purchase of products or services.
 It’s a completely free number that will follow you through the lifetime of your business.

-You can look up a number for any company for free using the D-U-N-S Number Lookup Tool.
+You can look up a company’s number for free using the D-U-N-S Number Lookup Tool.

 No. If you have multiple business locations, you must apply for a different DUNS number for each location.

 A DUNS number is attached to your D&B business credit report and can be publicly accessed by lenders, suppliers, or business partners to assess the creditworthiness of your business.
-Having a DUNS number is often a requirement for a small business loan.
 It’s a simple, free process that can promote the growth and credibility of your business.
+It’s not uncommon for a DUNS number to be a small business loan requirement, and since it can take up to 30 business days to get, I recommend registering for a DUNS number for each business you operate.